Rohmilchkaese/spotifyd/README.md

 --name spotifyd \
 rohmilkaese/spotifyd
 ```
-Place a valid shairport.conf file in directory you run the docker run command.
+Place a valid spotifyd.conf file in directory you run the docker run command.

 ## Docker Compose